jhass/configurate/README.md

 by environment variables.
 The query interface allows to group and nest your configuration options to a practically unlimited level.

-Configurate works with Ruby 1.9.2 or later.
+Configurate supports Ruby 2.0 or later.

 ## Installation